Come for the Hoops, Stay for the Weekend

 Where to Stay:

-For a truly unique Oxford and Ole Miss experience, check into the Graduate Hotel, conveniently located on the Square.
-The Graduate pays homage to Oxford, Ole Miss, and Mississippi’s history and heritage including the Cabin 82, a coffee and breakfast bar that is styled after the Neshoba County Fair.
-Fun amenities include free bike rentals to whip around town and room keys that feature notable Ole Miss alumnus’ student IDs.
+For a one-of-a-kind experience, stay at the Graduate Hotel on the Square.
+This hotel beautifully celebrates the history and heritage of Oxford, Ole Miss, and Mississippi.
+Don’t miss Cabin 82, their cozy coffee and breakfast bar inspired by the Neshoba County Fair.
+Enjoy amenities like free bike rentals to explore the town and room keys adorned with notable Ole Miss alumni IDs.

 The lobby at the Graduate Oxford